At a Glance

 Monterey’s coast has long been a magnet for artists, writers and musicians seeking inspiration from its singular landscape.
 Photographer Ansel Adams, poet Robinson Jeffers, writer Jack London and artist Salvador Dali are among the notables who’ve made homes here.
 Today, the arts continue to flourish.
 In Big Sur, the Henry Miller Library honors the author of Tropic of Cancer (who settled here in 1944) and serves as a performing arts hub.
 The library screens films and presents regular concerts, with names such as Philip Glass, Patti Smith, Red Hot Chili Peppers and Father John Misty.
 In the town of Carmel-by-the-Sea, the Sunset Center, originally built in 1926, has hosted the Carmel Bach Festival since 1935 and has featured Isaac Stern, Marian Anderson, Igor Stravinsky, Duke Ellington and Dave Brubeck.
 In Monterey, the 1,000-seat Golden Gate Theater, a restored 1926 movie palace, showcases music, films and lectures.

-The annual Monterey Jazz Festival, which turned 50 in 2018, draws music-lovers to the Monterey County Fair & Event Center each September for three days.
+The annual Monterey Jazz Festival takes place at the Monterey County Fair & Event Center each September and lasts for three days.
 In April, the Pebble Beach Food and Wine event matches hundreds of featured wineries with dozens of celebrity chefs for four days of cooking demos, tastings, luncheons and seminars.
 In August, Monterey Car Week lures classic-car devotees from around the world, culminating in the Concours d’Elegance, one of the most glamorous events of the year.